nlnwa/warchaeology/docs/content/hooks/_index.md

 The `CloseInputFileHook` is an executable file that runs after an input file has been fully read and has been closed.
 This hook can be used to perform any cleanup or post-processing tasks.

-To use this hook, specify the path to the executable file using the `--CloseInputFileHook` flag when running the tool.
+To use this hook, specify the path to the executable file using the `--close-input-file-hook` flag when running the tool.

 #### Environment Variables
 1. `WARC_COMMAND`: Contains the subcommand name.